Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$

-In \secref{Hamiltonian reduction} we generalise the result of Crawley-Boevey to an arbitrary Hamiltonian reduction of a vector space.
-Namely given a symplectic vector representation of a reductive group $G$ in a vector space $(V,\omega)$ we can take its GIT Hamiltonian reduction $\mf M(G,V)^\theta_\lambda=\mu^{-1}(\lambda)/\!\!/_\theta G$ and consider a natural map $\pi_\lambda^\theta:\mf M(G,V)^\theta_\lambda\ra \mf M(G,V)^0_\lambda=\mu^{-1}(0)/\!\!/G$.
+In \secref{Hamiltonian reduction} we generalise the result of Crawley-Boevey to an arbitrary Hamiltonian reduction of a cotangent bundle to vector space.
+Namely given a symplectic vector representation of a reductive group $G$ in a vector space $(V,\omega)$ we can take its GIT Hamiltonian reduction $\mf M(G,V)^\theta_\lambda=\mu^{-1}(\lambda)/\!\!/_\theta G$ and consider a natural map $\pi_\lambda^\theta:\mf M(G,V)^\theta_\lambda\ra \mf M(G,V)^0_\lambda=\mu^{-1}(\lambda)/\!\!/G$.
 We restrict to the case of $V\oplus V^*$ and a symplectic representation of $G$ induced by some representation $G\ra \mr{GL}(V)$.
 Closely following the argument of Crawley-Boevey, we prove that if $\pi^\theta_0$ is a resolution of singularities and the base is normal, it is a resolution with conical slices (see \thmref{generalexample}).
-However being more general our context differs in a lot of ways from the Crawley-Boevey's one and we need to change some of the arguments in a significant way.
-Hypertoric variety is Hamiltonian reduction of a cotangent bundle of a representation of an algebraic torus $\mb G_m^k$ and in \secref{hypertoric} we apply \thmref{generalexample} for this case.
-Hypertoric varieties can be combinatorially encoded by weighted, cooriented affine hyperplane arrangements $\mc A$ in some lattice (that depends on the representation).
+We then apply this to obtain the result for hypertoric vrieties.
+A hypertoric variety is a Hamiltonian reduction of the cotangent bundle of a representation of an algebraic torus $\mb G_m^k$.
+Hypertoric varieties are encoded by the combinatorial data of a weighted, cooriented, affine hyperplane arrangement $\mc A$ in some lattice that depends on the representation.
 The case $\theta=0$ corresponds to arrangements where all hyperplanes pass through 0.
-If such arrangement is unimodular (see \secref{hypertoric} for definition) it possesses a simplification $\widetilde\A$, which differs from $\mc A$ only by the choice of a non-trivial character $\theta$.
+If such an arrangement is unimodular, it possesses a simplification $\widetilde\A$, which differs from $\mc A$ only by the choice of a non-trivial character $\theta$.
 Hypertoric variety $\mf M(\widetilde\A)$ is smooth, and the natural map $\pi_{\A}:\mf M(\widetilde\A)\ra \mf M(\A)$ is known to be a resolution of singularities.
-Applying \thmref{generalexample} we get that resolutions of singularities of hypertoric varieties are resolutions with conical slices.
-Finally in \secref{slodowy} we prove the same thing for Slodowy slices in a nilpotent cone of a semisimple Lie algebra.
-Here the proof is different (and much simplier), it relies mostly on \lemref{slice-slice}.
+Applying \thmref{generalexample}, we get that resolutions of singularities of hypertoric varieties are resolutions with conical slices.

+Finally, in \secref{slodowy} we prove that the Slodowy slices (or rather their resolutions of singularities) are resolutions with conical slices.
+Here the proof is different and in a way simplier, it relies mostly on \lemref{slice-slice}.
 In all these cases we obtain that for general reduction to characteristic $p$ the classes $[\D_{X,\a}]$ descend to the base of the resolution.